 Helen holds qualifications in performing arts, creative writing, and adult education and training.
 She also teaches classes for adults wanting to write for children, at The Wellington High School Community Education Centre.

 Helen is the author of three picture books for children, two young adult novels – Broken Silence and Underwater, and a short story collection for adults, Symbolic Death.
-You can find more about Helen’s books on her personal website.
+You learn more about and purchase Helen’s books on her personal website.